konsumer/livewallpaper/README.md

 With it you can make react components for your desktop!

-You can control parent-styling (in `settings/global.css`) and make your own widgets, using the full power of nodejs, react, and electron.
+You can control parent-styling (in `settings/global.css`) and make your own widgets (in `settings/widgets`), using the full power of nodejs, react, and electron.

 ## STILL IN PROGRESS